DmytroY/parser-moemisto/README.md

 - **config.py**  reads database.ini file and returns the connection parameters.
 - **w2gDB.ini** contains database conection paramenters
 - **clear.sql** is SQL query which used by helper.py for clearing database
+- **w2g_backup 23-10-2021** database backup with parsed results made with pgAdmin in custom format